Water quality FAQs

 The Environmental Protection Agency has set an "action level" for lead at 15 ppb, meaning that if lead is detected at 15 parts per billion or more in a water supply, action needs to be taken.

-In 2016, levels of lead were detected at less than 3 parts per billion (ppb), well below levels that are determined to be a possible health concern.
+Levels of lead in the drinking water supply are well below levels that are determined to be a possible health concern.

 How does lead get into water?

 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.

 The Environmental Protection Agency cites brass or chrome-plated brass faucets and kitchen/bath fixtures with lead solder as the most common problem, as they can allow lead to enter the water, especially hot water.
 In addition, lead service pipes can sometimes corrode, causing lead to get into the water supply.
 Homes built before 1986 are more likely to have lead pipes, fixtures and solder.

 Southern Nevada's water infrastructure does not employ lead service lines or other lead-based components, and local water providers maintain robust corrosion-control programs developed in coordination with the Nevada Division of Environmental Protection.

 How can I minimize the potential of exposure to lead in tap water?

 When your faucets have gone unused for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.